kootenpv/gittraffic/README.rst

-Discover where your sensitive data has been leaked.
+Save your gittrafic data so it won't get lost!